Expat Funeral Insurance in Spain

 Funeral Insurance vs Funeral Plans vs Repatriation Insurance

-These terms are often used interchangeably, but they serve different purposes.
+These terms are sometimes used interchangeably, but the underlying arrangements can be different.

 Funeral Insurance (Seguro de Decesos)